luci/luci-py/appengine/components/components/endpoints_flask/README.md

-# endpoints_webapp2/
+# endpoints_flask/

 `endpoints_flask` is a package which implements Cloud Endpoints v1 over Flask routes by acting as an adapter.
-This directory has been copied and modified to work with Monorail's migration to Python 3.
+This is a copy of the `endpoints_webapp2` directory that has been modified to run using Flask instead.

 ## Usage

 The adapter is a drop-in replacement.
-Simply replace your calls to `endpoints.api_server` with calls to `endpoints_webapp2.api_server`.
+Simply replace your calls to `endpoints.api_server` with calls to `endpoints_flask.api_server`.
 You will need to update your app configuration in as well.

 ### Before